abdulhadicse/abdulhadicse/README.md

 I am **Abdul Hadi** from Dhaka, Bangladesh. 🧔

 A passionate individual who loves building web applications, a programmer by passion, an engineer by profession.
 I have rich experience in **WordPress-based** web application development, also I am good at **React, Vue**.
-I am currently working as a WordPress developer at **weDevs** 👨‍💻.
+Currently I am working as a WordPress developer at **weDevs** 👨‍💻.
 <br>
 <br>
 ## ⚡ Technologies